 What if a vaccine user is, say, in an accident and is injured and in need of pain relief?
 This vaccine does not bind to tramadol, fentanyl, sufentanil, and nalbuphine.
 Therefore, those pain relievers would still be useful in patients who have been vaccinated against the effects of other opioids.

-The question naturally arises of whether drug dealers will change formulations of street drugs to work around the vaccine.
-Some batches of heroin are known to have fentanyl mixed in, so this is something addiction treatment facilities will have to work around.
+The question naturally arises of whether drug dealers will change the formulations of street drugs to work around the vaccine.
+Some batches of heroin are known to have fentanyl mixed in, so this is something addiction treatment facilities will have to workaround.

 Next Steps in Vaccine Research